devsecops/defcon-workshop/section-4/README.md

 ### Running on a K8S cluster
 Running the tools repo-supervisor and wfuzz
+1. Replace the directory path `/path/where/gac/is/stored/` in the command below to the path where GAC credentials file is stored locally on your workstation.
+Replace the `PROJECTID` as well.
+Replace the `gacfilename` with the name of the GAC credentials file.

+`docker run -it -v /path/where/gac/is/stored/:/tmp/data/ abhartiya/utils_bqps:v1 -project <PROJECTID> -gac /tmp/data/<gacfilename> -wfdataset wfuzzds -wftable wfuzz_tomcat_test -rsdataset reposupervisords -rstable reposupervisor_test`

-1. `go run scripts/main.go -project <PROJECTID> -gac <GACCREDS> -wfdataset wfuzzds -wftable wfuzz_tomcat_test -rsdataset reposupervisords -rstable reposupervisor_test` - This will re-create the dataset and tables.
+2. The above command will mount the local directory where you stored your GAC credentials file to `/tmp/data` inside the container.
+Once, it does that, it will run the `abhartiya/utils_bqps:v1` container with the arguments - `-project defcon-workshop -gac /tmp/data/<gacfilename> -wfdataset wfuzzds -wftable wfuzz_tomcat_test -rsdataset reposupervisords -rstable reposupervisor_test`.
+Once the container runs, it will re-create the dataset and tables.

-2. `kubectl create secret generic googlesecret --from-file=$(CREDS_FILEPATH)` - Create a secret with the value of the secret being the JSON credentials file downloaded above.
+3. `kubectl create secret generic googlesecret --from-file=$(CREDS_FILEPATH)` - Create a secret with the value of the secret being the JSON credentials file downloaded above.
 We need this because the containers on the cluster need to authenticate to our K8S cluster to be able to create anything.
 We don't do this locally because our gcloud environment, by default, is already configured when we first set it up but we need it when running on a K8S cluster
-3. `kubectl get secrets` - Verify the secret was created
+4. `kubectl get secrets` - Verify the secret was created
-4. Make sure the environment values in the `deployments/tools-bq-pod.yaml` deployment file are accurate
+5. Make sure the environment values in the `deployments/tools-bq-pod.yaml` deployment file are accurate
-5. `kubectl apply -f deployments/tools-bq-pod.yaml`
+6. `kubectl apply -f deployments/tools-bq-pod.yaml`

 Running the wfuzz basic authN bruteforcer
 1. Make sure the environment values in the `deployments/tools-wfbrute-pod.yaml` deployment file are accurate